Channel Adoption Pathways and Post-Adoption Behavior: Estimation Sample and Summary Statistics

-For each event, we first define three customer cohorts -- \textit{event adopters}, \textit{organic adopters}, and \textit{offline-only customers}.
-We then establish the pre-adoption, adoption, and post-adoption periods for each focal event.
-Specifically, for a given event: \squishlist \item The pre-adoption period is defined as the common period during which all three groups of customers purchase only through physical stores (i.e., before the onset of the focal event). \item The adoption period is defined as the time during which adopters started purchasing online.
+\textbf{Time periods:} Next, we establish the pre-adoption, adoption, and post-adoption periods for each focal event as follows: \squishlist \item The pre-adoption period is defined as the common period during which all three groups of customers purchase only through physical stores (i.e., before the onset of the focal event). \item The adoption period is defined as the time during which adopters started purchasing online.
 Because each event has two sets of adopters, we have two adoption periods: \squishlisttwo \item Adoption period for \textit{event adopters}: This is the period during which the focal event took place, and induced customers to adopt online shopping.
 For instance, in the case of COVID-19, this is the first month and a half since the onset of COVID-19.
-Similarly, for the Black Friday event, the adoption period for event adopters is simply the day of the Black Friday sale. \item Adoption period for \textit{organic adopters}: Since \textit{organic adopters} serve as a control group for \textit{event adopters}, for each event, we choose consumers who organically adopted online shopping just before the onset of the focal event, and this period varies based on the event. \squishend \item The post-adoption period refers to the months \textit{after} the adoption periods of both \textit{event adopters} and \textit{organic adopters}. \squishend See Table \ref{tab:adoption_periods} for an overview of these periods for each of the three events.
+Similarly, for the Black Friday event, the adoption period for \textit{event adopters} is simply the day of the Black Friday sale. \item Adoption period for \textit{organic adopters}: Since \textit{organic adopters} serve as a control group for \textit{event adopters}, for each event, we choose consumers who organically adopted online shopping {\it just before} the onset of the focal event, and this period varies based on the event. \squishend \item The post-adoption period refers to the months \textit{after} the adoption periods of both \textit{event adopters} and \textit{organic adopters}. \squishend See Table \ref{tab:adoption_periods} for an overview of these periods for each of the three events.
 In our estimation sample for each event, we only include data from the pre- and post-adoption periods for that event.
-We exclude the adoption periods for both event and organic adopters from the estimation sample because consumers are in flux during that time (where some adopters have adopted while others have not).
+We exclude the adoption periods for both {\it event} and \textit{organic adopters} from the estimation sample because consumers are in flux during that time (where some adopters have adopted while others have not).
 Furthermore, by excluding these observations, we avoid capturing any abnormal purchase behaviors associated with the initial adoption of online shopping and the onset of specific events (i.e., COVID-19, Black Friday, Loyalty Program).
-As such, it allows us to cleanly identify the post-online-adoption difference in customers' purchase behaviors \citep{gu2021dark}.
-We now clarify a few points on the choice of these three periods for each event below. \squishlist \item COVID-19 event: We use one year of data before the adoption period as the pre-adoption period (the calendar year of 2019).
-For post-adoption period, we use all the data from May 2020 till April 2023\footnote{Pilot studies for the firm's Loyalty program started running from May 2023; so we cut off the post-adoption period with April 2023.}. \item Black Friday event: We use eight months of data, starting from January 2019 to October 2020, as the pre-adoption period.
-For the post-adoption period, we use data from December 2019 (following the Black Friday event) until the next Black Friday. \item Loyalty Program event: We use the data from five months before the adoption period, and all the data available (from the end of the adoption period till March 2024) as the post-adoption period. \squishend
+As such, it allows us to cleanly identify the post-online-adoption difference in customers' purchase behaviors; see \citet{gu2021dark} for a similar specification.
+We now summarize the choice of these three periods for each event.